 My interest in photography began seven years ago when I got my first DSLR camera.
 It was a Nikon D90 which I got as a gift from my lovely father.
 I’m a very lucky girl.
 It was an amazing gift but the only condition was that I had to take 200 different images every month.
 We are still laughing that I only have the blog because I have to shoot 200 pictures every month.

 I started to shoot images again when I started my food blog.
-At the beginning the images were just awful!
-After finishing my Bachelor’s degree in law two years ago I got accepted to a Master’s programme and decided to carry on with my studies.
+In the beginning, the images were just awful!
+After finishing my Bachelor’s degree in law two years ago I got accepted to a Master’s program and decided to carry on with my studies.
 But then came summer and I had a spontaneous idea to go backpacking.
 At first, I thought about all the different opportunities but then I figured that Australia is the most reasonable destination.

 Since then I started to learn all the technical things that I wasn’t really fond of before.
 The result was that my photography skills improved little by little every day.
 Don’t get me wrong, I still have so much to learn!
 It’s a journey.
 About a year ago I got back to Estonia and went back to university to get my master’s degree and started to shoot more pictures related to the blog.
 Food photography became a natural part of my day.